paultcochrane/blog-travis-ci-com/_posts/2015-03-09-travisci-supports-rgsoc.md

 [GitHub](http://github.com), are partnering up to help make Rails Girls Summer of Code happen again this year.

-Everyone who knows us well will know it's a project close to our hearts - not just for the significant contributions being made to software used by millions of people, or the life-transforming experiences had by the women who take part, but also for the role models these participants become.
+Everyone who knows us well knows it's a project close to our hearts - not just for the significant contributions being made to software used by millions of people, or the life-transforming experiences had by the women who take part, but also for the role models these participants become.
 This way Rails Girls